anrikus/TaskTracker/README.md

 ]
 ```

-4- run `quick_start/main_quick_test.py`.
+4- Run `uv run python quick_start/main_quick_test.py`.
 According to which LLM/Task Tracker you are using, change `torch_type` when loading the LLM (check `TaskTracker/task_tracker/config/models.py` for the precision we used for each LLM).

 ---